eArmada8/Ys8_IT3/README.md

 # Ys VIII / IX IT3 mesh and texture export
 A script to get the mesh data and textures out of IT3 files, hopefully someday I will find a way to get both back into the IT3 file.
 The mesh output is in .fmt/.vb/.ib files that are compatible with DarkStarSword Blender import plugin for 3DMigoto, textures are in DDS format, and metadata is in JSON format.
-Tested with Ys VIII / IX models so far.
+Successfully tested with Ys VIII / IX models so far, with limited support for Ys VII and Ys Memories of Celceta as well.
+(It is conceivable that some other games using VPA8 or newer, such as Legend of Nayuta, may be supported, but these games are untested.)

 ## Credits:
 99.9% of my understanding of the IT3 format comes from the reverse engineering work of [TwnKey](https://github.com/TwnKey), and specifically [TwnKey's model dumper](https://github.com/TwnKey/IT3Dumper), for which I am eternally grateful.
 Also a huge thank you [uyjulian](https://github.com/uyjulian), for generously giving me the Falcom decompression algorithm from his [IT3 parser](https://gist.github.com/uyjulian/a6ba33dc29858327ffa0db57f447abe5).
 Thank you to [Kyuuhachi](https://github.com/Kyuuhachi) for sharing his findings on the structure of VPA8 as well.